Frequently asked questions

 I am a donor and/or adopter.
 Should I indicate in advance that I will visit?

 No, that is not necessary.
-We check this on the basis of your details that we request at the cash register.
-But if you are an adopter, it may be useful to mail this in advance.
-Then we can prepare for your arrival and schedule time to walk with you to your adopted seal (if it is visible to visitors).
-When it is busy and you drop by spontaneously, this is often not possible.
+We will check your details at the check-in.
+Are you an adopter?
+It would be useful to let us know in advance by e-mail.
+This way we can prepare ourselves and make time to walk with you to your adopted seal (if it is visible to visitors).
+At busy times this is more difficult if you drop by spontaneously.

 I have been given a "Kom-je-langs-kaartje".
 Do I need to indicate in advance that I will drop by?